Supergiovane/KNXUltimate/README.md

   - Requires: set `.knxkeys` path + password in the example file.
   - Run: `npm run example:secure:multicast` or `node -r esbuild-register -e "require('./examples/sampleSecureMulticast.ts')"`

+### Source Individual Address (IA): UDP vs TCP

+- TunnelUDP: uses `physAddr` as the source IA on the bus.
+It does not replace it with the tunnel-assigned IA returned in `CONNECT_RESPONSE`.
+- TunnelTCP (secure): after a successful connect, uses the tunnel-assigned IA as the source IA for bus frames.
+- Tips for UDP tunnelling:
+  - If your interface times out on L_DATA_REQ ACK, try `suppress_ack_ldatareq: true`.
+  - With multiple NICs, set `localIPAddress` (or `interface`) to bind the correct local interface.

 ### KNX IP Secure (tunnelling & routing) and Data Secure

 `KNXClient` supports KNX/IP Secure and Data Secure.